yoonlab/Rank-based-Voting/README.md

 ## Usage

 ### Feature Extraction
-1. Specify pathes for dataset, modules, and setting files in \_init_paths.py file.
+1. Specify pathes for dataset, modules, and setting files in \_init_paths.py file. sample directory contains some examples for the format of file lists.
 2. Execute the extract_test_img.sh for extracting features from test images.
 3. Execute the extract_query_img.py for extracting features from query images.